As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 Designed after a Bali-esque resort:

-Ipoh Bali Hotel is a little pricier than your average Ipoh boutique hotel:
+Ipoh Bali Hotel is a little pricier than your average boutique hotel in Ipoh:

 But they have an almost-perfect record for their reviews!